CarlWebster/XenServer/README.md

     Creates an HTML report that contains only Pool information.
     Processes only the Pool section of the report.
-    Prompts for the XenServer Host or Pool and login credentials.
+    Prompts for the XenServer Pool and login credentials.

     -------------------------- EXAMPLE 8 --------------------------

+    PS C:\PSScript >.\XS_Inventory.ps1 -ServerName PoolMaster.domain.com -Section Pool
+    -NoPoolMemory -NoPoolStorage -NoPoolNetworking

+    Creates an HTML report that contains only Pool information, but with no Memory, Storage, or Networking data.
+    Processes only the Pool section of the report.
+    Prompts for the XenServer Pool and login credentials.

+    -------------------------- EXAMPLE 9 --------------------------

     PS C:\PSScript >.\XS_Inventory.ps1 -Section Pool, Host

     Creates an HTML report.

     The report includes only the Pool and Host sections.
-    Prompts for the XenServer Host or Pool and login credentials.
+    Prompts for the XenServer Pool and login credentials.

-    -------------------------- EXAMPLE 9 --------------------------
+    -------------------------- EXAMPLE 10 --------------------------
     PS C:\PSScript >.\XS_Inventory.ps1 -SmtpServer mail.domain.tld -From

     XSAdmin@domain.tld -To ITGroup@domain.tld -Text

     The script uses the email server mail.domain.tld, sending from XSAdmin@domain.tld